-It means you can deploy on-brand and personalised video interfaces, all in-keeping with your website's design.
+It means you can deploy on-brand and personalized video interfaces, all in-keeping with your website's design.

 Contact centre agents also benefit from this kind of deep integration.

-It'll allow them to seamlessly assist customers while still using their native contact centre application.
+It'll allow them to effortlessly assist customers while still using their native contact centre application.

 From there, your staff can assist your customers in a more personable and interactive manner.

-This means you can offer a seamless customer experience for your customers, and an easier life for your contact centre agents.
+This means you can offer seamless customer experiences for your customers, and an easier life for your contact centre agents.